shuayliu/shuayliu.github.io/index.md

 `2016`

-Head of Summer Camp for Young Students, Shaanxi, 2016.
+Head of summer camp for teenagers, Shaanxi, 2016.

 `2015`

-Head of Summer Camp for Young Students, Shandong, 2015.
+Head of summer camp for teenagers, Shandong, 2015.

 `2014-2016`

-Co-leader of AgapeGroup - A christain students fellowship in Yangling, 2014-2016.
+Co-leader of AgapeGroup - a christain students fellowship in Yangling, 2014-2016.

 `2013-2016`

-Teacher of Sunday school, church of Zhangjiagang Yangling, 2013-2016.
+Teacher of sunday school, church of Zhangjiagang Yangling, 2013-2016.

 `2012-2013`